Nisha Ranshi, Director & BCBA, LBA, CBS

 Matthew Lister, RLT

-Matthew Lister is a Registered Line Technician (RLT), a former Registered Behavior Technician (RBT), and an expert in-home nanny specializing in neurodivergent children and families.
-With 30 years of experience and an education in child psychology, Matthew served on the National Domestic Workers Alliance’s National Worker Council, representing domestic workers nationwide, a Special Needs Advocate for the US Nanny Association, and a parent coach, for numerous years.
-He is passionate about helping autistic children learn new skills and thrive in their environment.
-He approaches every child and family with compassion and care, working with them to ensure the very best collaboration possible.
+Matthew Lister is a Registered Line Technician (RLT), who is pursuing his Registered Behavior Technician (RBT) certificate, and an expert in-home nanny with over 30 years of experience specializing in supporting neurodivergent children and their families.
+With a background in child psychology, Matthew brings a wealth of knowledge, lived experience, and heartfelt dedication to his work.
+He has served on the National Domestic Workers Alliance’s National Worker Council, representing domestic workers across the country, as well as a Special Needs Advocate for the US Nanny Association and a parent coach for many years.

 kyelajuan@prismbehavioralnola.com